Have you trusted in Jesus for your salvation?

 "Simon himself believed and was baptized..."
 Acts 8:13

 We do not baptize children until they are old enough to understand and believe.
 Some churches practice a "baptism of confirmation" for children.
 This ceremony is intended to be a covenant between the parents and God on the behalf of the child.
 The parents promise to raise their child in the faith until the child is old enough to make his own personal confession of Christ.
-This custom began about 300 years after the Bible was completed, and is different from the baptism talked about in the Bible which was only for those old enough to believe.
+This custom began about 300 years after the Bible was completed, and is different from the baptism Jesus and the earliest Christians taught, which was only for those old enough to believe.
 The purpose is to publicly confess your personal commitment to Christ.

 Q: When should I be baptized?